matt-dray/r-pkg-slides/README.md

 * look at the [source code](https://github.com/matt-dray/cabinet/)
 * see the package's [website](https://matt-dray.github.io/cabinet/), made with {pkgdown}
 * install the package with `remotes::install_github("matt-dray/cabinet")`
+* run the `cabinet_cat()` function to find out if a supplied charcter string matches the name of a cat that lives at the [Cabinet Office](https://www.gov.uk/government/organisations/cabinet-office)

 But don't install it because it's silly.